CA-CST-SII/Software-Standards/CSS_Standards.md

 ## Hacks
 Avoid user agent detection as well as CSS “hacks”—try a different approach first.
-It’s tempting to address styling differences over user agent detection or special CSS

-filters, workarounds, and hacks.
-Both approaches should be considered last resort in order to

-achieve and maintain an efficient and manageable code base.
-Put another way, giving detection

-and hacks a free pass will hurt projects in the long run as projects tend to take the way of

-least resistance.
-That is, allowing and making it easy to use detection and hacks means using

-detection and hacks more frequently—and more frequently is too frequently.
+It’s tempting to address styling differences over user agent detection or special CSSfilters, workarounds, and hacks.
+Both approaches should be considered last resort in order toachieve and maintain an efficient and manageable code base.
+Put another way, giving detection and hacks a free pass will hurt projects in the long run as projects tend to take the way of least resistance.
+That is, allowing and making it easy to use detection and hacks means using detection and hacks more frequently—and more frequently is too frequently.

 ## Declaration Order
 Alphabetize declarations.
 Put declarations in alphabetical order in order to achieve consistent code in a way that is

 easy to remember and maintain.
 Ignore vendor-specific prefixes for sorting purposes.
-However, multiple vendor-specific

-prefixes for a certain CSS property should be kept sorted (e.g. -moz prefix comes before -
+However, multiple vendor-specific prefixes for a certain CSS property should be kept sorted ```(e.g. -moz prefix comes before -webkit)```.

-webkit).
 ```css
 background: fuchsia; border: 1px solid; -moz-border-radius: 4px;
 -webkit-border-radius: 4px; border-radius: 4px;